Slevinski/slevinski.github.io/series/university-of-iowa/entries/sutton-signwriting-infrastructure-initiative/handout.md

 This makes UIowa compelling because the work can connect with several institutional strengths at once rather than depending on only one disciplinary lane.

-It is also a strong fit because the initiative can be understood both as:
+It is also a strong fit because the initiative can be understood as both mission-aligned work and practical research infrastructure.

-- mission-aligned work
-- practical research infrastructure work

-That combination makes institutional support easier to justify.

 ## What shared research infrastructure means here